Motivating your young person to choose a career

 - Encourage your young person to interview others about their jobs and ask other learners about how they chose what they wanted to do.

-How to help when your young person doesn’t seem to care
+How to help when your young person has no plans

-It is possible to motivate a young person who has no career plans and doesn’t seem to care.
+It is possible to motivate a young person who has no career plans.

 - Check for other problems.
 Is there anything else going on?
 Is their mental and physical health OK?
 Talk to the dean at their school or your doctor if you have concerns.